Proportional Dynamics in Exchange Economies: Abstract

 \section{Abstract}

-We study the \emph{Proportional Response} dynamic in exchange economies, where each player starts with some amount of money and a good.
+We study the proportional dynamics in exchange economies, where each player starts with some amount of money and a good.
 Every day, players bring one unit of their good and submit bids on goods they like, each good gets allocated in proportion to the bid amounts, and each seller collects the bids received.
-Then every player updates the bids proportionally to the contribution of each good in their utility.
+Then every player updates their bids proportionally to the contribution of each good in their utility.

 This dynamic models a process of learning how to bid and has been studied in a series of papers on Fisher and production markets, but not in exchange economies.
-Our main results are as follows: \begin{enumerate} \item For linear utilities, the dynamic converges to market equilibrium utilities and allocations, while the bids and prices may cycle.
-We give a combinatorial characterization of limit cycles for prices and bids. \item We introduce a lazy version of the dynamic, where players may save money for later, and show this converges in everything: utilities, allocations, and prices. \item For CES utilities in the substitute range $[0,1)$, the dynamic converges for all parameters. \end{enumerate}
+Our main results are as follows: \begin{enumerate} \item For all linear utilities, the dynamic converges to market equilibrium utilities and allocations, while the bids and prices may cycle.
+We give a combinatorial characterization of limit cycles for prices and bids. \item We introduce a lazy version of the dynamic, where players may save money for later, and show this converges in everything: utilities, allocations, and prices. \end{enumerate}

-This answers an open question about exchange economies with linear utilities, where tatonnement does not converge to market equilibria, and no natural process leading to equilibria was known.
-We also note that proportional response is a process where the players exchange goods throughout time (in out-of-equilibrium states), while tatonnement only explains how exchange happens in the limit.
+This answers an open question about exchange markets with linear utilities, where t\^atonnement does not converge to market equilibria, and no natural process leading to equilibria was known for all additive utilities.
+We also note this dynamics represents a process where the players exchange goods throughout time (in out-of-equilibrium states), while t\^atonnement only explains how exchange happens in the limit.

-\epigraph{To only look at situations where the Invisible Hand has finished its work cannot lead to a real understanding of how that work is accomplished.}{Fisher\textit{ \cite{Fisher83} }}